TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.hdinsight/flushqrecommendation-public.md

   "version": 1.0,
   "learnMoreLink": "https://docs.microsoft.com/azure/hdinsight/hbase/apache-hbase-advisor",
-  "description": "Consider increasing the flusher threads", "longDescription": "We observe that the flush queue size in your region servers are more than 100 or there are updates getting blocked frequently.
-It suggest a flush handler tuning.", "potentialBenefits": "Faster flushes would clear the writes from being blocked.", "actions": [
+  "description": "Consider increasing the flusher threads", "longDescription": "The flush queue size in your region servers are more than 100 or there are updates getting blocked frequently.
+Tuning of the flush handler is recommended.", "potentialBenefits": "Faster flushes would clear the writes from being blocked.", "actions": [
     {